This small panel was purchased by Brownlow, 9th Earl of Exeter (1725-1793) whilst on the Grand Tour.

 However, a label discovered on the reverse, confirms the artist as Raffaelli and carries the date 1786 in the 9th Earl’s distinctive hand.

-An account accompanying a letter of 11th March 1775 from Thomas Jenkins, the dealer who secured other mosaics in the collection for the earl, mentions a payment of £50 ‘to Cesare Aguatti For Another Mosaick’ for which there are no other candidates.
-Jenkins, who acted for several Grand Tourists, considered that Aguatti ‘was certainly the best workman that ever was in Mosaick’.
+An account accompanying a letter of 11th March 1775 from Thomas Jenkins, the dealer who secured other mosaics in the collection for the earl, mentions a payment of £50 ‘to Cesare Aguatti For Another Mosaick’ for which this originally seemed a candidate.